jiywww/obsidian-popnote/README.md

 ### Managing Notes
 - Use the Pop Notes Picker (`Cmd/Ctrl+Shift+P`) for a native Obsidian experience
-- Navigate with arrow keys and use Enter to open in current tab
+- Navigate with the arrow keys and use Enter to open in the current tab
 - Pin frequently used notes with your configured shortcut
 - Delete notes quickly with your configured shortcut
 - Open in new tab (`Cmd/Ctrl+Enter`) or new window (`Opt/Alt+Enter`)